-Neither person was evil, but American political strategists Mary Matalin (a Republican, and quite conservative) and James Carville (a Democrat, and liberal enough) faced each other across several elections in The Eighties, culminating in the 1992 campaign (in which Carville engineered Bill Clinton's winning strategy), still regularly appear across from one another on political debate shows, and call one another arch-enemies.
+Which one is the protagonist and the antagonist depends on your point of view, but American political strategists Mary Matalin (a Republican, and quite conservative) and James Carville (a Democrat and certainly rather liberal) faced each other across several elections in The Eighties, culminating in the 1992 campaign (in which Carville engineered Bill Clinton's winning strategy), still regularly appear across from one another on political debate shows, and call one another arch-enemies.
 They not only dated, but are married (getting hitched in 1993) and the proud parents of two daughters.
 They understandably do not talk politics at home.

 Rival NASCAR racers Danica Patrick and Ricky Stenhouse Jr. announced they were dating while both were competing for the 2013 NASCAR Rookie of the Year Award.